-8.18.
-The operating organization should ensure that adequate facilities and space as well as clear access ways are provided in the design of the plant for all plant items that are likely to be removed and transported.
+- 8.18.
+The operating organization should ensure that adequate facilities and space as well as clear access ways are provided in the design of the plant for all plant items that are likely to be removed and transported. - 8.19.

-8.19.
 Plant management should provide suitable mobile lifting and transport facilities of adequate lifting capacity, with clear indications of their lifting capacity.
 In the selection and use of these facilities, due account should be taken of the possible radiological consequences of their failure.
-Examples of precautions taken include lifting and rigging should be per- formed by trained personnel.
+Examples of precautions taken include regular examination and maintenance of lifting equipment, periodic testing, special inspections before major operations involving lifting and rigging, and cautionary notices limiting movements of loads over specified areas.
+All operations involving lifting and rigging should be per-formed by trained personnel. - 8.20.

-8.20.
 Special consideration should be given to the use of mobile lifting and transport facilities as a possible means of substantially reducing occupational exposure (for example, filter removing equipment).